esy/esy/docs/cross-platform.md

 The good news is that the majority of OCaml build tools do support building from a `cygwin` environment - and often, that is the recommended environment for building on Windows.

 Note that, even though our build commands on Windows are executed in a `cygwin` shell, the __binaries that are produced are truly native__.
 This applies both to all the packages we build, as well as the resultant binary for your project itself.
 Cygwin provides two compilers - a cygwin `gcc` compiler, and a `mingw` cross-compiler that compiles to native windows executables.
-We leverage the latter so the result is that `esy build` on Windows gives you native executables.
-This means that you can use `esy` to build apps natively for any platform!
+We leverage the `mingw` cross-compiler in our builds - the result is `esy build` on Windows gives you native executables.
+This means that you can use `esy` to build apps natively for _any platform_!

 ## Platform Differences